SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Simulation Results and Discussion

 \subsection{Simulation Setup and Baselines}

-We consider a dynamic hotspot scenario within a $400 \times 400$ $m^2$ area.
-To simulate realistic hotspot scenarios, the initial positions of ground users (GUs) are generated using a Matérn Cluster Process (MCP)~\cite{chiu2013stochastic}, which creates distinct user clusters.
-While the Gauss-Markov mobility model (described in Section~\ref{sec:system_model}) drives the temporal dynamics, our simulation primarily evaluates the algorithmic performance on these generated `snapshot' topologies to validate SCOPE's adaptability to heterogeneous densities.
-The channel parameters are set to typical urban values: $a=12.08$, $b=0.11$, $\eta_{LoS}=1.6$ dB, and $\eta_{NLoS}=23$ dB [5].
-The maximum UAV altitude is $h_{\max}=120$ m.
-Other key parameters are listed in Table \ref{tab:params}.
+We consider a dynamic hotspot scenario within a $D \times D = 400 \times 400$ m$^2$ area.
+To simulate realistic extreme hotspot scenarios, the spatial positions of ground users are generated using a \textit{Spatial Branching Process} (SBP)~\cite{chiu2013stochastic}, which creates hierarchical and multi-centered user clusters.
+Unlike traditional static models, the SBP utilizes a recursive stochastic mechanism to generate offspring across multiple generations, accurately reflecting the unpredictable and often elongated distribution of survivors in post-disaster environments.
+To align with our focus on cold-start emergency missions, our simulation evaluates the algorithmic performance on these snapshot topologies to validate SCOPE's adaptability to heterogeneous densities without any prior knowledge.
+The channel parameters and physical constraints are summarized in Table~\ref{tab:params}.

+In our experiments, we evaluate the performance using three primary metrics: USR ($\mathcal{S}$), JFI ($\mathcal{F}$), and EE ($\eta_{\text{EE}}$).
+While commercial cellular networks often prioritize the average communication rate to maximize individual experience, emergency post-disaster networks necessitate a fundamentally different approach.
+In such mission-critical scenarios, the primary objective is to establish a basic digital lifeline for the maximum number of survivors.
+Optimizing for the average data rate can inadvertently exacerbate near-far polarization, as algorithms may prioritize users directly beneath the UAV to artificially inflate the average metric while leaving boundary users in complete communication voids.
+Consequently, we select the USR as our primary objective.
+By strictly enforcing a minimum QoS threshold $R_{\min}$ for the boundary users during the cluster expansion phase, the proposed framework prevents this severe polarization and ensures equitable access to critical connectivity.